 Never guessing I'd fallen in love with her...with it.

 With the frakkin' enemy, a toaster, a motherfrakkin' machine.

 I flinch as she moves closer.

 "Well, I see you got it to eat."
 Her voice is harsh, the voice of command.
 Not the soft, velvet voice I heard in the bed we shared.

 "That's progress, I suppose.
 Can you get it to roll over?
 Beg?"
 She sniffs and I can hear her derision in the sharp sound.
 "See what it can make of these."
 She hands the man something, but I can't pull my eyes from her face, and then I can't bear to look anymore, and I try to retreat, the way I did before, deep inside myself.

 She could read me in bed.
 She can read me here.
 "You know this thing used to sit in our mess.
 And eat our food, and listen to our stories.
 Didn't you?
 You just sat there, listening to us, pretending to be our friend."
 She kicks me in the stomach, so hard, so fast.
 So full of hate.
 "Didn't you?"

-If I had pretended to be only her friend, I believe I would be dead by now.
+If I'd pretended to be only her friend, I believe I'd be dead by now.
 But I was her lover, and she will punish me for that forever.